 Gerber, H.R., Abrams, S.S., Curwood, J.S., & Magnifico, A.M.
 (2016).
 Conducting qualitative research of learning in online spaces.
 SAGE Publications.

 Abrams, S.S.
 (2015).
 Integrating virtual and traditional learning in 6-12 classrooms: A layered literacies approach to multimodal meaning making.
 Routledge.

 Gerber, H.R. & Abrams, S.S.
 (Eds.).
 (2014).
 Bridging literacies with videogames.
 Rotterdam, the Netherlands: Sense Publishers.

-Abrams, S.S.(Ed.). (forthcoming).
+Abrams, S.S.(Ed.).
+(2019).
 Ubiquitous Learning: and International Journal, special issue on social justice, pedagogies, technologies, and social transformation.

 Abrams, S.S., Rowsell, J., & Merchant, G.H.
 (2017).
 Virtual convergence: Creating synergies between research on virtual worlds and videogames.
 Special issue, Teachers College Record.

 Abrams, S.S., Cope, B., & Kalantzis, M. (2016).
 Literacies Section.
 In M. Peters (Ed.), Encyclopedia of Educational Philosophy and Theory.
 Springer.

 Abrams, S.S., & Rowsell, J. (Eds.).
 (2011).
 Rethinking identity and literacy education in the 21st century.
 Teachers College Record Yearbook, 110(1).

 Associate Editor, International Journal of Multiple Research Approaches.

 Gaming Ecologies and Pedagogies Series.
 Alternating primary editorship with H.R.
 Gerber.
 Brill Publishers.